The Best Dog Frisbee In Australia - The Overview

 Puppies will try and chew on just about anything, especially when their teeth are growing.
 That’s why they should only play with soft toys that won’t hurt them, like this frisbee by Kong.

 This flyer is ideal for pups that are just learning how to play fetch.
 It’s made of natural rubber that’s specially designed for young pooches.
 It’s soft and it helps with soothing sore teeth and gums.
-But it’s still durable, so you don’t have to worry about your pup chewing through it the second you focus your attention on something else.
+But like the other Kong frisbee in our number four spot, it’s still durable, so you don’t have to worry about your pup chewing through it the second you focus your attention on something else.
 Still, this is not an indestructible toy, and you shouldn’t leave your dog playing unsupervised for a longer period.

 The Kong Puppy Flyer being tested by our independent expert team.

 The frisbee is 18 cm in diameter, which is perfect for pups under 9 months of age.
 Just like other flyers by Kong, this puppy flyer delivers a dynamic rebound in case your pup misses the first toss.
 This helps with keeping your young energetic pooch interested in a play.
-Unlike most silicone frisbees on the market, this one fly very accurately.
+Unlike most silicone frisbees on the market, this one flies very accurately.
 It comes in two colours, pink and blue.
-However, you can’t choose which one you’ll get
+However, our panel of experts were dismayed that you can’t choose which one you’ll get with most online options coming in a random selected colour.

 The Chuckit!
 Zip Flight being tested by our independent expert team.

 As you probably noticed, the surface of the frisbee is not flat.
 It has all those bumps and dents, as well as a hole in the middle, which achieve two things.
 First, they allow the frisbee to fly long distances.
-And second, they help your dog catch it while it’s in the air.
+And second, they help your dog catch it while it’s in the air, similar to our number three choice.

 This frisbee measures 20 cm in diameter, meaning it’s suitable for dogs of all sizes and ages.
 But while it’s rather sturdy, it’s not indestructible.
-Therefore, don’t leave your dog unsupervised with this toy for a long time, as the canvas can be chewed through.
+Therefore, our expert team doesn’t recommend you leave your dog unsupervised with this toy for a long time, as the canvas can be chewed through (as evident by our tester photograph!).

 If every game of fetch with your dog ends up being a tug of war, then you need a toy that’s both suitable for throwing as well as pulling.
 Luckily, Kong has just the thing for you.

-At first glance, the Jumbler Disc resembles a car wheel, and it has a tennis ball in the middle, where a horn would be.
-While it might look strange at first, rest assured your pooch will be thrilled with this toy.
+At first glance, I thought the Jumbler Disc resembles a car wheel, and it has a tennis ball in the middle, where a horn would be.
+While it might look strange at first, I quickly realised my pooch was thrilled with this toy.
 Because of the shape, you can’t expect it to fly as well as other frisbees do, but in case it hits the ground, it will bounce off, giving your dog the perfect chance to grab it.

-The Jumbler Disc is 19 cm in diameter and weighs around ¼ of a kilo, meaning it’s suitable for medium and large dogs.
+The Jumbler Disc is 19 cm in diameter and weighs around 250 grams, meaning it’s suitable for medium and large dogs.
 The holes around the handles allow you to grab the toy and play tug of war while your pooch holds onto the other side.
 Or, you can let several pups enjoy the toy at the same time.
 And in case you squeeze the middle part, you will hear a squeaky sound that further entices play.

 This toy is very interactive, but your pooch can play alone with it as well.
 It’s made of natural rubber and can withstand medium chewing.
 It’s a bit less durable than most other Kong toys, but unless your pooch is very destructive, the toy won’t easily get damaged.

 What is the best dog frisbee?
-We’ve chosen two different products as our top picks.
+Our team of independent experts chose two different products as our top picks.
 The Aussie Dog Fly It Blue is a great frisbee for almost any dog.
 It’s made of rubber, it’s chewable, and soft - but not so soft that it gets chewed up within minutes.

 At the same time, it is a bit floppy and does not really fly that well like some other frisbees.
 The Chuckit!
 Paraflight Flyer Dog Frisbee, on the other hand, is extremely lightweight and has a large surface area.
 As such, it’s extremely easy to throw and will fly very far.
 The downside?
 It’s very thin and therefore won’t last too long.